DT Next

 DT Next is an Indian English-language daily newspaper owned by Daily Thanthi Group, headquartered in Chennai, Tamil Nadu.
 It was launched on 1 November 2015 in Chennai, with Ninan Thariyan as CEO.
 On 30 June 2021, Thariyan resigned, and the following day, Yagna Balaji, the editor and co-founder of the newspaper, took over as CEO.
-However, as of March 2022, Thariyan has resumed being CEO.
+As of October 2023, she is no longer associated with DT Next.

 Content from DT Next has been cited by BBC News, News18, NDTV, and the Indian Express.